retired-guy/WiiM-HDMI/README.md

 # WiiM-HDMI
-Display now playing info from WiiM streamer to HDMI display
+Display now playing info from WiiM streamer on HDMI monitor

-Instructions to install on the Inovato Quadra, an inexpensive Armbian box which is currently available, unlike the Raspberry Pi.
+Instructions to install on the Inovato Quadra, an inexpensive Armbian box which is currently available, unlike the Raspberry Pi:

 Open a terminal window.
 Type: